kukisak/menza/README.md

   * Activities:
      * not implemented

-* User role: All - any internet user with or withour menza account, he is able to consume web services from neighbour sites
+* User role: All - any internet user with or without menza account, he is able to consume web services from neighbour sites
   * Activities:
      * Identity checking - display user identification and his assigned roles